More Live Scribing

-'Live scribing' is a term for artwork created live during an event.
+'Live scribing' is art created during a live event.
 It has other names like visual minutes, sketch noting, graphic recording and graphic facilitation.
-It's the process of capturing a live event as it happens with engaging colourful visuals.
-It's a great way to engage and support individuals and teams .

 Live art is a great way to create more engagement, helping teams or attendees retain information once an event has taken place.
 As you may know, 90% of information transmitted to the brain is visual.